 - Chilton Hall (pictured) used to house World War II soldiers and is known as the inside outside building because part of what used to be the building’s exterior is now seen on the inside.

 The UNT Dragons?

-Of course that petition resulted in an eagle being chosen as the new mascot, but other finalists included the Hawks, the Lions and the Dragons, which finished as the runner-up.
+A petition that resulted in an eagle being chosen as the new mascot included other finalists such as the Hawks, the Lions and the Dragons, which finished as the runner-up.
 Don’t worry, it wasn’t that close.
-Eagle won in a landslide with 17 times more votes than Dragon. #CAW
+Eagle won in a landslide with 17 times the votes that Dragon received. #CAW

 Light it up

 The green lights of McConnell Tower date back to the 1970s, after losing a football game to rivals SMU resulted in the doors of the Hurley Administration Building being painted red and blue.
 Rather than retaliate, the Talons had the green lights installed and they’ve been lit to signal Mean Green victories across all sports ever since.

 Homecoming is a time for festivities and fun.
 One of the earliest celebrations that involved a football game dates back to 1929 when the Eagles defeated East Texas State Teachers College 34-0.
 Activities included a parade around the square, a boarding house decoration contest and a pre-game barbeque.
 Any of these sound familiar?